pradeepcep/qwaver/README.md

 #### Small but cool things:

 * after the user signs up, the next screen is they accept a Terms of Service (apache 2.0)
-* Add “read only“ user fuels to database set up.
+* Add “read only“ user fields to database set up.
 * update success and error counts in results
 * save exact query run with result; view that shows this
 * track average execution time for queries